 About Tower Bridge

-Tower Bridge is an iconic nineteenth century bridge which stands over the Thames in London.
+Tower Bridge is an iconic 19th century bridge which stands over the River Thames in London.

 The impetus to build Tower Bridge began gaining momentum in 1876, when it was decided that there was a need for a bridge to the east of London Bridge to accommodate the increasing commercial development in that part of the city.
 A competition was launched for the design of this new bridge, as a result of which city architect Horace Jones and engineer John Wolfe Barry were chosen to collaborate on the project.

-The main concern was that the location of this new bridge meant that it could not be built in a traditional style as it had to allow access to ships to the port of London.
+The main concern was that the location of this new bridge meant that it could not be built in a traditional style as it had to allow access to ships to the port of London (which in the Victorian era was the busiest port in the world).
 Thus, Tower Bridge was designed as a drawbridge so that it would not obstruct the shipping passing up or downstream.
 The solution is what you see today, except that the once steam powered mechanisms are now electric.